|

 and patchy hair (see the McGillin wig photo above).
 The actor playing the

 Phantom wears two wigs over the bald cap to achieve this effect.
-I could
+While I could

 easily make an alopecia (the term used to describe that condition) wig, but